Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 Although surgical complications are uncommon, you can do your part to minimize any inherent surgical risks by following all of my pre- and post-operative tummy tuck after care instructions closely.
 I’ve designed these instructions with the ultimate goal of achieving a speedy recovery for you.
 Your care instructions include avoiding smoking for several weeks prior to and following surgery.
 Smoking inhibits proper healing, increasing the risk of complications such as infection.
 It can also lead to a longer, drawn out recovery .

 Your incision scar will appear pink or red at first.
-As time passes and with proper care, the scar will fade to the colour of your skin, making it dramatically less noticeable.
+As time passes and with proper care, the tummy tuck scar tissue will fade to almost the colour of your skin, making it dramatically less noticeable.
 I understand that scarring is a huge concern.
-I will provide specific instructions on how to care for your scar so that its visibility is minimized in the long run.
+I will provide specific instructions on how to care for your scar so that its visibility is minimized when it's fully healed.
+This will reduce the risk of a hypertrophic tummy tuck scar.
+Most of our patients don't complain about their scars since they fade so much, so no scar treatment, therapy or silicone sheets are necessary.

 You’ll love your results